Dr Amanda Webber

 Amanda is a Senior Lecturer in the Science Communication Unit and Programme Leader of the MSc Science Communication.

 She is an anthropologist whose research is at the interface of people and nature; exploring and understanding people's perceptions and values to engage with them effectively around biodiversity conservation and the environment.
-She is particularly interested in how we teach and engage HE students around these topics and is proud to be a Senior Fellow of Advance HE.
-Her research uses qualitative research methods, and she has extensive experience of teaching these approaches both within conservation science and beyond.
-Amanda is currently conducting research into the representation of wildlife and farming in children's literature.
+She is particularly interested in how we teach and engage HE students around these topics, and is conducting research that explores the development of competencies for sustainable development, particularly on our field trips.
+Amanda is proud to be a Senior Fellow of Advance HE (SFHEA) and to have been shortlisted for Outstanding Contribution to Staff Experience at the UWE Staff Awards 2025.

 Area of expertise